Young Investigator Grants

 Evaluation process

-Projects are evaluated and compared on the basis of excellence along the following dimensions:
+Proposals are evaluated based on excellence along the following criteria:

 • Scientific originality